Hat-trick (cricket): T20 Internationals

-As of 30 January 2022, there have been 27 hat-tricks in T20Is.
+As of December 2024, there have been 66 hat-tricks in T20Is.

 The first Twenty20 hat-trick was taken by Brett Lee of Australia, playing against Bangladesh in Cape Town in September 2007.
-Lasith Malinga is the only bowler with multiple T20I hat-tricks.
-His first hat-trick was achieved against Bangladesh in 2017 and his second hat-trick occurred in September 2019 against New Zealand.

-Rashid Khan, Lasith Malinga, Curtis Campher and Jason Holder are the only bowlers to take four wickets in four balls in T20Is, Khan achieving this feat against Ireland in February 2019, and Malinga repeating the achievement against New Zealand in September 2019.
-On 18 October 2021 at 2021 ICC Men's T20 World Cup, Campher achieved the feat against the Netherlands On 30 January 2022, Holder achieved this feat against England.
+Rashid Khan, Lasith Malinga, Curtis Campher, Jason Holder, Waseem Yaqoob, and Hernán Fennell are the only bowlers to take four wickets in four balls in T20Is.
+Khan achieved this feat against Ireland in February 2019.
+Malinga repeated the achievement against New Zealand in September 2019.
+On 18 October 2021 at the 2021 ICC Men's T20 World Cup, Campher achieved this feat against the Netherlands.
+On 30 January 2022, Holder achieved this feat against England.

 On 6 August 2021, Nathan Ellis picked up three wickets off the last three balls of Bangladesh innings to become the first male cricketer to take a hat-trick on his debut in a T20I match.